akramIOT/GENAI_AWS_CSPM_Security_Threat_Agent/README.md

 Over-permissive IAM Roles Attached to Compute

 In the infamous Capital One Breach, attackers gained access to an EC2 through a misconfigured firewall and an SSRF vulnerability.
 Once inside, the attacker was able to discover and exfiltrate sensitive data from an S3 bucket.
 The role attached to the EC2’s was over-permissive and gave the attacker access to substantial resources.
-ZeusCloud provides a mechanism to show how an IAM role attached to a compute instance can move laterally to gain greater access within a cloud environment.
+This project's  implementation provides a mechanism to show how an IAM role attached to a compute instance can move laterally to gain greater access within a cloud environment.

 The diagram shows how an IAM Role attached to an EC2 can laterally privilege escalate permissions.